 These CO-RMs do not release any significant quantity of CO over a period of 45 minutes in the dark, even on the addition of sodium dithionite.
 However, following the onset of irradition CO release was observed.
 Complexes 2a and 2e have a similar initial rate of CO release.
 With irradiation of 40 µM CO-RM, 50 µM myoglobin is saturated with CO.
 It is evident that the addition of a phenyl group to the parent compound 2a does not significantly alter the CO-releasing properties of the compound.
 This is a desirable feature as the structure can be changed and the kinetics of CO release controlled by varying light intensity.

 Comparing the halogen-substituted complexes 2b-d, chloro complex 2c initially releases slower than the other two complexes.
 The half lives of each complex have been calculated from the data in Figure 2 (Table 3).
+There does not appear to be a direct relationship between half-life and the molar adsoprtion coefficient (Table 3) implying that the difference in CO-release is not simply a function of the efficiency of absorption by the complexes.

 Table 3.
 Half-life CO-release values for complexes 2a-e, with irradiation at 365 nm using a benchtop TLC lamp.